MFlowCode/MFC/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Test B

 **Test Configuration**:

 * What computers and compilers did you use to test this:

 # Checklist:

-- [ ] I have performed a self-review of my code
+- [ ] I have added comments for new code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I added Doxygen docstrings to new code
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation (`docs/`)
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added regression tests to the test suite so that people can verify in the future that the feature is behaving as expected
+- [ ] I have added example cases in `examples/` that demonstrate my new feature performing as expected
-- [ ] New and existing tests pass locally with my changes
+- [ ] New and existing tests pass locally with my changes, including with GPU capability enabled and disabled
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] This PR does not introduce any repeated code (it follows the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle)
+- [ ] I cannot think of a way to condense this code and reduce any introduced additional line count

+## If your code changes any code source files (anything in `src/`)

+To make sure the code is performing as expected on GPU devices, I have:
+- [ ] Checked that the code compiles using NVHPC compilers
+- [ ] Ran the code on either V100, A100, or H100 GPUs and ensured the new feature performed as expected (the GPU results match the CPU results)
+- [ ] Enclosed the new feature via `nvtx` ranges so that they can be identified in profiles
+- [ ] Ran a Nsight Systems profile using `./mfc.sh run XXXX --gpu -t simulation --nsys`, and have attached the output file (`.nsys-rep`) and plain text results to this PR
+- [ ] Ran my code using various numbers of different GPUs (1, 2, and 8, for example) in parallel and made sure that the results scale similarly to what happens if you run without the new code/feature